Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellows: Expression of Interest

 - Language skills: Candidates must have demonstrated proficiency in English (reading, writing, speaking).

-The Insight team will review all EoI applications (Expression of Interest (EoI) form) and will assist those candidates who have been selected by a supervisor to apply for the MSCA PF call with the application process.
+The Insight team will review all Expression of Interest (EoI) applications and will assist those candidates who have been selected by a supervisor to apply for the MSCA-PF call with the application process.
 Candidates will be advised throughout the application process and will avail of proposal draft review and feedback to develop a competitive proposal that meets the European Commission’s standards.
-As a selected candidate, you will be responsible for developing and writing your own MSCA PF proposal, with the support of your supervisor.
+As a selected candidate, you will be responsible for developing and writing your own MSCA-PF proposal, with the support of your supervisor.

 - Feedback on internal selection process: 7 working days after the discussion with the potential supervisor

-- Call deadline (submission via the EC Funding & Tender Opportunities system): 13th September 2023, 17.00 Brussels time
+- Call deadline (submission via the EC Funding & Tender Opportunities system): 11th September 2024, 16:00 Irish time

-- Publication of the MSCA PF results: February 2024
+- Publication of the MSCA-PF results: February 2025

 Funding and contract